nclskfm/nclskfm/README.md

 ## Hi there 👋

-### Joke of the day (Tue Sep 28 2021)
+### Joke of the day (Wed Sep 29 2021)
 <!-- joke -->
->It's widely believed that Jesus was Chuck Norris' stunt double for crucifixion due to the fact that it is impossible for nails to pierce Chuck Norris' skin.
+>Chuck Norris eats beef jerky and craps gunpowder.
+Then, he uses that gunpowder to make a bullet, which he uses to kill a cow and make more beef jerky.
+Some people refer to this as the 'Circle of Life.'
 <!-- /joke -->

-*Last update: Tue, 28 Sep 2021 00:26:17 GMT*
+*Last update: Wed, 29 Sep 2021 00:26:19 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)